lhcb/glossary/glossary/B.md

 ## BCM: Beam Conditions Monitor {#BCM}

 A system to detect possible LHC malfunction and protect LHCb against possible damage by constantly monitoring the particle flux.
 The BCM consists of two stations with 8 diamond sensors each symetrically distributed around the beampipe.
 The BCM-U is located upstream and the BCM-D downstream of the interaction region.
+See [here](https://arxiv.org/abs/1001.2487) for further details.

 ## Bender